kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

     // +optional
     ReadyReplicas int32 `json:"readyReplicas"`

     // The number of available replicas targeted by this ControlPlane.
+A machine is considered ready when Machine's Available condition is true.
     // +optional
     AvailableReplicas int32 `json:"availableReplicas"`

     // The number of up-to-date replicas targeted by this ControlPlane.
+A machine is considered ready when Machine's UpToDate condition is true.
     // +optional
     UpToDateReplicas int32 `json:"upToDateReplicas"`

     // Represents the observations of a ControlPlane's current state.
     // +optional
     // +listType=map
     // +listMapKey=type